DATA-606-SPRING-2022/marissa_DATA606/ipynb/README.md

 - Merge Average Listing Prie and Average Listing Price Change for 2019 and 2021 and Density
   - Real Estate cleansed dataset
   - Real Estate uncleansed dataset
-- rural percentage is not used because there is no rural percentage in the state level.
+- Rural percentage is not used because there is no rural percentage in the state level
+- Saved to df_2019_ALP.csv, df_20221_ALP.csv, df_outliers_2019_ALP.csv, df_outliers_2021_ALP.csv

 ### 602 Chroropleth State
 - Choropleth Map for the State (Mean)